-In the wake of any trauma such as the Manchester terrorism attack, it is shocking and upsetting for all of us, but it can be especially difficult for us to help children to come to terms with what has happened.
+The wake of any trauma such as the terrorist attacks in Manchester or at London Bridge, it is shocking and upsetting for all of us, but it can be especially difficult for us to help children to come to terms with what has happened.

 So what to do?